|

 Consists of photographs of business activity in Colorado City, Texas

-University of Texas in 1934.
-He specialized in mineral and gas law at the University of
+from the University of Texas in 1934.
+He specialized in mineral and gas law at

 Jones, Lewis